 Washington Nationals (30-22) at Baltimore Orioles (17-37)

-The Washington Nationals and the Baltimore Orioles resume their three game interleague set from Camden Yards in MLB action on Tuesday.
+The Battle of Maryland rages on on Wednesday as the Washington Nationals and the Baltimore Orioles square off in the finale of their three game interleague set in MLB action from Camden Yards.

-Washington is 10-1 in their last 11 road games and 4-0 in Hellickson’s last 4 starts while the under is 10-1 in their last 11 interleague games.
-Baltimore is 1-7 in Bundy’s last 8 starts against a team with a winning record and 0-9 in their last 9 interleague games while the over is 5-0-1 in Bundy’s last 6 starts overall.
-The under is 11-4 in the last 15 meetings between these two teams in Baltimore.
+Washington is 11-1 in their last 12 road games and 27-9 in Scherzer’s last 36 starts against a team with a losing record while the under is 11-1 in their last 12 interleague games.
+Baltimore is 1-10 in their last 11 interleague games and 24-54 in their last 78 games against a team with a winning record while the under is 4-1 in their last 5 interleague games.
+The under is 12-4 in the last 16 meetings between these two teams in Baltimore.

 This might be one of the simplest picks I’ve personally had to make in a while.
 Scherzer is on fire, not taking the loss in any of his last nine starts, going 8-1 with seven of those wins coming on the run line.
 Baltimore looks like they’re bracing to try to not lose 100 games and that’s all that they’re really fighting for this season.
 Hess has looked alright at times, but the starting pitching edge is way too much for Baltimore to overcome here in my opinion, so I’ll side with Washington on the run line here.